airbr/golang-hugo-blog/content/posts/a-year-in-review.md

     - GitHub
     - Aotearoa New Zealand Greens
     - MyDSA
-    - DSA
     - Web Performance
     - Testing
-featured_image: /waterfall.png
+featured_image: /hypermedia.jpg
 read_more_copy: About my last year and things to come...
+Reading Hypermedia Systems, volunteering and more.
 ---

 Life is full of many projects and I have one most important project which is [to get married](/posts/engagement).
 There are many interesting side projects in my life along the way and I have a few highlights in no particular order: